emilyaahhg/TextToSpeech-Project/README.md

     - To install Virtual Environment, `pip install virtualenv`

 # How to setup and run
-  Step 1: Download and Extract the Project Folder Name Object Detector Project.
+  Step 1: Download and Extract the Project Folder Name text-to-speech Project.

-  Step 2: And then Open the Object Detector Project Folder in VsCode.
+  Step 2: And then Open the text-to-speechr Project Folder in VsCode.

   Step 3: Open git bash terminal.